-I’ve recently acquired a new addiction to vintage lenses after have too much fun shooting with some Leica M mount lenses and some old M42 mount lenses.
+I’ve recently acquired a new addiction to vintage lenses after having too much fun shooting with some Leica M-mount lenses and some old M42-mount lenses.

 Industar 50mm 50-2 f3.5 Stats